 \begin{assumption} The temporary impact coefficient $\beta$ is bounded away from zero in the sense that $\beta_t \geq C$ for some $C > 0$.
 Additionally, it holds for all $i, t$ that $ 4 \, N \beta_t \, \phi_t^{i, \e} \geq (\alpha_t)^2$. \end{assumption}

 \kong

-Given the concavity of $H$ with respect to $(q^{i, \e}, v^{i, \e})$, we intend to apply the stochastic maximum principle (see \cite{carmona2016lectures} or \cite{carmona2018probabilistic}) and hence turn to the Isaacs' condition: for any $i\in\{1, \dots N\}$ and all $t \in [0, T]$, to maximize each Hamiltonian the first-order condition yields
+Given the concavity of $H$ with respect to $(q^{i, \e}, v^{i, \e})$, we are able to apply the stochastic maximum principle (see \cite{carmona2016lectures}, \cite{carmona2018probabilistic}) and hence turn to the Isaacs' condition: for any $i \in \{1, \dots, N\}$ and all $t \in [0, T]$, to maximize each Hamiltonian, the first-order condition yields

-Thanks to the linearity and the symmetry between indexes.
-We can solve \eqref{paper 3 issac} directly by
+Exploiting the linearity and the symmetry among agents, we solve \eqref{paper 3 issac} directly to obtain: